 Despite marketing claims to the contrary, tan skin does not mean healthy skin.
 According to a recently released report from the U. S. Surgeon General, skin cancers have increased more than 200% since 1973.
 “Tanned skin is damaged skin,” explained Surgeon General Rear Adm.
 Boris Lushniak.
 Marketers have sold us the idea that tanned skin equals healthy skin when just the opposite is true.
 It is not a sign of health but rather a sign of someone who has an increased risk of developing skin cancer.

-To tackle the surge in skin cancers, the FDA issued an order May 29, 2014 reclassifying all sunlamps and UV lamps from a Class I or “low-risk” product like a bandage or dressing, to a Class II or “moderate-risk” device, thereby giving the FDA greater oversight over these products because of the potential increased risk to consumers.
+Tanning beds and UV-emitting products will now have greater FDA regulatory oversight and require more safety warnings and skin cancer risk information according to new regulations enacted by the FDA in an effort to educate the public about the growing health issues related to the dramatic rise in skin cancers over the last 30-plus years.
+To tackle the surge in skin cancers, the FDA issued an order on May 29, 2014, reclassifying all sunlamps and UV lamps from a Class I or “low-risk” product like a bandage or dressing to a Class II or “moderate-risk” device, thereby giving the FDA greater oversight over these products because of the potential increased risk to consumers.

 Under the order, the FDA will now require all tanning beds and booths to display a black-box warning, the strictest FDA safety warning, that people under 18 years of age should not use the product.
-Manufacturers must also revise their sales, marketing, and promotional materials, including their websites, to warn customers of the increased risk of developing skin cancers, and recommend their products not be used by minors and those with a personal or family history of skin cancer.
-Materials must also recommend regular skin checks for people who are regularly exposed to UV radiation.
-Manufacturers must also now obtain FDA clearance of their products before being placed on the market to consumers.
+Manufacturers must also revise their sales, marketing, promotional materials, and websites to warn customers of the increased risk of skin cancers and recommend regular skin checks for people who are regularly exposed to UV radiation.
+Manufacturers will need to obtain FDA clearance for their products before being placed on the market to consumers.

 Teenage girls and young women are particularly at risk because they are the group most likely to engage in both outdoor and indoor tanning.
 The American Academy of Dermatology (the Academy) found 2.3 million teens and 71% of females aged 16 to 29 use tanning beds, and according to the Melanoma Research Foundation, melanoma risk increases to 75% if you used an indoor tanning bed before age 30.